Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

   * *GetRefAnnotationLabel* - returns a sequence of associated annotated labels.

 And vice versa, to get views that display a particular clipping plane, GD\&T or note use the following methods:
-  * *GetViewLabelsForShape* - returns a sequence of associated view labels for a shape;
+  * *GetViewLabelsForShape* - returns a sequence of view labels associated with a shape;
-  * *GetViewLabelsForGDT* - returns a sequence of associated view labels for a GD\&T;
+  * *GetViewLabelsForGDT* - returns a sequence of view labels associated with a GD\&T;
-  * *GetViewLabelsForClippingPlane* - returns a sequence of associated view labels for a clipping plane;
+  * *GetViewLabelsForClippingPlane* - returns a sequence of view labels associated with a clipping plane;
-  * *GetViewLabelsForNote* - returns a sequence of associated view labels for a note;
+  * *GetViewLabelsForNote* - returns a sequence of view labels associated with a note;
-  * *GetViewLabelsForAnnotation* - returns a sequence of associated view labels for an annotated label.
+  * *GetViewLabelsForAnnotation* - returns a sequence of view labels associated with an annotated label.

 @subsection occt_xde_2_10 Custom notes